Boom! Studios: 2000s

-In 2006, Boom! moved into licensing for the first time with the debut of Games Workshop series Warhammer 40,000: Damnation Crusade, based on the popular miniatures game of the same name.
+In 2006, Boom! moved into licensing for the first time with the debut of Games Workshop series Warhammer 40,000: Damnation Crusade, based on the tabletop miniature wargame.
 In 2007, Boom! published Steven Grant's crime/action comic 2 Guns which Cosby and Ritchie co-produced for Universal Studios in 2013.

 At the 2007 San Diego Comic-Con, Boom! announced plans to launch its first imprint, a new line of comics for children originally announced with the name Zoom!, but when the imprint launched in 2009, the imprint debuted as Boom!
 Kids.
 Boom! also signed a deal with Pixar to produce comic books based on their properties and secured newsstand distribution.
 The first included The Muppet Show by Roger Langridge and The Incredibles: Family Matters by Mark Waid and artist Marcio Takara.
 In February 2011, Boom! re-branded Boom!
 Kids as KaBOOM!, re-focusing the imprint to be appealing to all ages rather than only children.

 Also, during the 2007 San Diego Comic-Con, Boom! announced the appointment of Mark Waid as Editor-in-Chief.
 This role would eventually grow to Chief Creative Officer in August 2010 before his eventual return to freelance work in December of that year.
 While in these leadership roles, Waid also created multiple successful titles, including Irredeemable in 2009, which became Boom!'s longest-running series at that time, lasting 37 issues, and a sister book Incorruptible.